 An even bigger challenge?
 Finding non-electronic toys and gifts that will also yield great benefits for early learners.
 Toys are only as fun as we make them, so bringing them to life adds to the learning experience.
 Here are our top gifts that are effective in both therapy and at home for children of all abilities.

-This toy works best for kids ages two and up.
+This toy works best for kids ages 2 and up.
 It refines fine motor, expressive and receptive language skills.
-Pro Tip: Have the learner find their body part before putting it on the toy.
+Pro tip: Have the learner find their body part before putting it on the toy.

 These water color books are a great way for kids to get creative with play.
 Label each item they paint to increase expressive language.

 To improve developmental skills, have the learner touch each animal inside the door of this toy board to practice counting.